thomashoneyman/purescript-halogen-hooks/docs/99-Deep-Into-the-Internals.md

       ]
 ```

 This is where the array indices become relevant.
 Since we use indexed monads to prevent the end-user from writing conditional computations, `firstIndex` and `secondIndex` always refer to the same array index.
 Thus, we can use them to update the correct element in the array of states.
 Unlike our array-building computation, the state-modifying computation does not need to be run in a specific order.
 Adding that constraint is actually undesirable here.
 Therefore, we will use a normal non-indexed monad here rather than the indexed monad used to build our array of states.
+This monad will be called `HookM`.

-So what kind of monad will this be?
-Since `Halogen` components use `HalogenM` to run their Action/Query code, this new monad will mirror the API provided by that monad.
+So how will `HookM` work?
+Since `Halogen` components use `HalogenM` to run their Action/Query code, `HookM` will mirror the API provided by that monad.
 Most of the time, it will delegate its handlers to `HalogenM`.
 However, whenever a state modification is called (e.g. `H.put`, `H.modify_`), it will need to implement things in a special way.

 In short, whenever a state modifcation occurs, we will do two things:
 1. use the index provided in `desiredApi` to update the corresponding element in the array that is stored in the component's state.